techBeck03/Scratch/ecoScripts/vcenter/Image/README.md

 - *VCENTER_PWD* (string) vCenter user password
 - *VCENTER_DATACENTER* (string) name of the Datacenter whose VMs should be examined
 - *ACTION* (string) the action that the eco script should perform such as `TEST_CONNECTIVITY`
+- *MULTITENANT* (string) set to either "on" or "off" to specify if this is a multitenant implementation
+- *TENANT_VF* (string) name of the VRF to be examined; this variable is used only if *multitenant* is "on"
+- *APPSCOPE_NAME* (string) can be set to "Default" to look at all IPs in the Default app scope, or the user can choose to narrow it down more
 - *ENABLE_VM_NAME* (string) set to either "on" or "off" to define if the user wants to retrieve VM Name.
 If it is set to "on" then you must also define the *VM_NAME_ANNOTATION_NAME* (string) variable to define the CSV column heading that will be used for VM Name.
 - *ENABLE_VM_LOCATION* (string) set to either "on" or "off" to define if the user wants to retrieve VM location (host and cluster).
 If it is set to "on" then you must also define the *VM_LOCATION_ANNOTATION_NAME* (string) variable to define the CSV column heading that will be used for VM location.
 - *ENABLE_VM_TAGS* (string) set to either "on" or "off" to define if the user wants to retrieve VMware VM tags.
 If it is set to "on" then you must also define the *VM_TAGS_ANNOTATION_NAME* (string) variable to define the CSV column heading that will be used for VM tags.